xylophonehero/isj-photography/src/pages/sessions/newborn.md

         - Face-to-face photo viewing
         - Five luxury boxed prints (9’x6’)
         - Five matching fully edited high-resolution images on USB
-  afterDescription: |
-    If a package does not fit your needs, there are many individual products you can chose from, additional to your session fee.

   # - description: |
   #     ## Sitter Sessions/Older Babies
   #   tables: